Overview of North Carolina Retirement Tax Friendliness

 North Carolina Retirement Taxes

-From the Atlantic coast to the Smoky Mountains, there are many wonderful places in North Carolina to settle down for your retirement.
+From the Outer Banks to the Smoky Mountains, there are many wonderful places in North Carolina to settle down for your retirement.
 Whether you prefer sitting on the beach, hitting the links or exploring nature, there will be plenty of opportunities to do what you love in the Tar Heel State.

 Is North Carolina tax-friendly for retirees?

-North Carolina is moderately retirement tax-friendly.
+North Carolina is moderately tax-friendly for retirees.
 It does not tax Social Security retirement benefits.
 The state also has low property taxes and sales taxes near the national average.
 Seniors with significant income from sources other than Social Security will have a larger tax bill in North Carolina.
 The state taxes other forms of retirement income as regular, non-deductible income.

 Is Social Security taxable in North Carolina?